Christina Aguilera and Demi Lovato Team Up for 2018 Billboard Music Awards Performance

 They will sing "Fall in Line," Aguilera's new single from her forthcoming album, Liberation.
 "We went through a few names of women.
 I needed a belty singer, and she took it to the next level," Aguilera raved in Billboard's May 5 issue.
 "I almost cried when I first heard her on the record."

-Previously announced performers include BTS, Camila Cabello, Janet Jackson, Dua Lipa and Shawn Mendes.
+Previously announced performers include BTS, Camila Cabello, Janet Jackson, John Legend, Dua Lipa and Shawn Mendes.
 The three-hour telecast will air live on NBC Sunday, May 20, at 8 p.m.
 ET/5 p.m.
 PT.
-Kelly Clarkson will be hosting the show from Las Vegas' MGM Grand Garden Arena.
+Kelly Clarkson will host the show from Las Vegas' MGM Grand Garden Arena.

 Aguilera and Lovato's collaboration has been a long time coming.